Columbia DUID Attorney

-Do The Police Think You Were Impaired By Drugs?
+Do the Police Think You Were Impaired by Drugs?

 Driving under the influence of drugs (DUID) charges are similar to drunk driving charges, albeit with one major difference.
 Because there is no test similar to a Breathalyzer to determine the level of a driver’s intoxication, a driver may be charged with DUID for any amount of drugs in their system.
 While this can feel like a no-win situation, remember that you have rights and defenses under the law.
-It is important to seek help from an experienced lawyer who can help guide you through your case.
+It is important to seek help from an experienced DUI defense lawyer who can help guide you through your case.

-Challenging The Evidence And Protecting Your Rights
+Challenging the Evidence and Protecting Your Rights

-DUID is based on a blood or urine test, rather than a breath test.
+DUI is based on a blood or urine test, rather than a breath test.
 All that is required to be charged with driving under the influence of drugs is a trace amount of a controlled substance — street drugs like cocaine or marijuana, or even prescription drugs like Oxycontin or Xanax.
 Unlike alcohol, it is not possible to prove you were or weren’t intoxicated by drugs.
 The law presumes any amount is proof that you were “under the influence.”

 So the defense may be different than it would be for drunk driving arrest.
 For example, what did the officer use as a basis for your arrest?
 Did the officer even have sufficient probable cause to make a traffic stop in the first place?
 If drugs or drug paraphernalia were found on the scene, did the officer have your consent or enough probable cause to search your vehicle or your person?
 Can we establish that the drugs entered your system days before the arrest instead of hours before the arrest?